The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 Real Example: VS PINK Campus Reps

 PINK ambassadors run semester-long Instagram challenges: “Show us your study space styled with PINK” or “PINK game day outfit.”
-Winners get featured on the brand account + $250 gift cards.
-Each post must tag 3 friends and use PINKCampusRep.
+Winners get featured on the brand account and receive $250 gift cards.
+Each post must tag 3 friends and use a PINKCampusRep to win.

 Why it works: Low barrier to entry + social validation + viral loop (tagging friends) + aspirational prizes.